1. Instance

 Checkbox for selection

-"USED AS BOOT" label if volume is selected as boot source
+"USED AS BOOT" label on volumes already selected as boot source

 3